stoically/temporary-containers/docs/isolation/per-domain.md

 Will use the `Global Isolation` configuration for `Navigating`.

 #### Always
-Every Navigation in the active Tab will reopen in new Temporary Containers.
+Every  in the active tab will reopen in new Temporary Containers.

-#### If the Navigation Target Domain does not exactly match the active Tabs Domain - Subdomains also get isolated
+#### If the  target domain does not exactly match the active tabs domain - Subdomains also get isolated
-Will reopen Tabs in new Temporary Containers if the active Tab tries to navigate to a URL whose Domain does not exactly match the active Tabs Domain.
+Will reopen tabs in new Temporary Containers if the active tab tries to navigate to a URL whose domain does not exactly match the active tabs domain.
 Subdomains do not match exactly and hence get also isolated.

-#### If the Navigation Target Domain does not match the active Tabs Domain - Subdomains won't get isolated
+#### If the  target domain does not match the active tabs domain - Subdomains won't get isolated
-Will reopen Tabs in new Temporary Containers if the active Tab tries to navigate to a URL whose Domain does not match the active Tabs Domain.
+Will reopen tabs in new Temporary Containers if the active tab tries to navigate to a URL whose domain does not match the active tabs domain.
 All Subdomains also match and hence won't get isolated.

 #### Never
 No isolation applies.